The Bankrate promise

 Refinancing allows you to find another lender offering a lower interest rate or more favorable terms.
 You use the funds from your new loan to pay off your old loan, and then you stick with the payment schedule set by your new lender.

 The U.S. Small Business Administration reports that over 33 million small businesses exist nationwide.
-According to the U.S. Census Bureau, 16.5 percent of these businesses borrowed money to cover expenses, invest and improve cash flow.
+According to the 2022 Small Business Credit Survey, 72 percent of employer firms held outstanding debt to cover expenses like the rising cost of goods and improve cash flow.

 Not every business qualifies for the lowest interest rates, so many owners turn to short-term business loans or alternatives.
 These loans, and even traditional business loans, can be expensive.
 It isn’t uncommon to see interest rates above 30 percent for alternative lenders or those with bad credit.